glbala87/ELLA_tool/docs/manual/visual.md

 - `BAM` files: Raw alignments (HTS data only), split by family members if relevant
 - `VCF`: All variants called in the VCF file (HTS data only, within gene panel, no filtering)
 - `CNV`: Called CNVs (HTS data only)

+## Navigating the view

+Options when navigating the view in VISUAL:
+- Zooming: Use the mouse wheel, or the +/- buttons for more fine-grained control.
+- Panning: Click and hold the mouse button anywhere in the alignment and drag left or right.
+- Recenter: You can quickly recenter on a variant (after panning) by selecting it again.
+Note that this also resets the zoom level to the default.

 ## Side bar: Mark as TECHNICAL